bun-templates/railway-react-postgres-starter/README.md

 # Bun + React + PostgreSQL Starter on Railway

-Deploy a Next.js 15 application with PostgreSQL powered by the Bun runtime to Railway.
+Deploy a React application with PostgreSQL powered by the Bun runtime to Railway.

 ## Local Development